andrewhao/andrewhao.github.io/source/_posts/2016-10-14-jhipster-and-spring-boot-for-rails-developers.markdown

 Maybe you don't have a choice.
 Maybe you started a new job.
 Maybe you heard Java was the new, old hotness.
-In any case, you're a Ruby on Rails developer and you're looking Java in the face.
+In any case, you're a Ruby on Rails developer and you're staring Java in the face.

 ### The languages